Quackity

-Alexis (born December 28, 2000), better known online as Quackity, is a Mexican YouTuber and Twitch streamer.
-He is known for his time in the Dream SMP.
-As of December 2024, he had 6.4 million followers on Twitch, making him the 29th most followed streamer on the platform.
+Alexis (born 28 December 2000), better known online as Quackity, is a Mexican YouTuber and Twitch streamer who is primarily known for creating Minecraft content.
+As of December 2025, he had 6 million followers on Twitch, making him the 29th most followed streamer on the platform.
 He won Best Minecraft Streamer at the 2022 and 2023 Streamer Awards and Best International Streamer at the 2023 Streamer Awards.
-In 2025 Quackity would announce his new multilingual tool named Dababel, it helps people of other languages understand each other just by talking into the software.
+In 2025, Quackity announced his multilingual tool Dababel, which aims to help users who speak different languages understand each other by talking into the software.
 In the announcement video, he partnered with Breaking Bad actor Luis Moncada to hear his son speak Spanish to him.

 Career

 2010–2018: Early online presence

 Alexis's very first YouTube channel is called DjYeroc123.
-It was created on October 29, 2010.
+It was created on 29 October 2010.
 Alexis posted short stories, gameplays and guides of the video game Club Penguin.
 The channel was active for over a year and a half until it was discontinued in August 2012.

 Alexis began his main YouTube channel in 2013 under the name QuackityHQ, where he first posted short videos of the game Toontown Online.
 Inside the game, the word Quackity was utilized to censor words that aren't allowed in chat when a character of the duck species is the one typing it.
 Quackity later became his online username and would later use ducks as the icon of his brand.

-Alexis created his Twitch account Quackity, on September 4, 2013.
+Alexis created his Twitch account Quackity, on 4 September 2013.
 He did not stream frequently until 2019.

 2018–2020: YouTube popularity

-Alexis has gained particular renown on YouTube for his series of videos called Discord Got Talent, a series where he and a few guest judges review people’s talents on Discord.
+Alexis has gained particular renown on YouTube for his series of videos called Discord Got Talent, a series where he and a few guest judges review people's talents on Discord.
 The judges have buzzes and can choose to approve or not approve participants in a format that is reminiscent of popular television competition shows, as the name of the series would suggest.
 Notable guest judges include American YouTubers MrBeast and Dream, English YouTuber KSI, and Canadian Twitch streamer Pokimane.

 2020–2022: Streaming, Dream SMP, and Minecraft content

-In August 2020, Alexis joined the Dream SMP, an invite-only survival multiplayer (SMP) Minecraft server created by fellow YouTubers and content creators Dream and GeorgeNotFound.
+In August 2020, Alexis joined the Dream SMP, an invite-only survival multiplayer (SMP) Minecraft server created by fellow YouTubers and content creators BadBoyHalo, Dream, and GeorgeNotFound.
 He quickly became a key character on the server, which in turn grew his following.

 In July 2021, he collaborated and played Minecraft with Breaking Bad actor Dean Norris.
-In October 2021, he appeared on the infamous Twitch Leaks, which revealed the top Twitch streamers earnings from August 2019 to October 2021.
+In October 2021, he appeared on the Twitch Leaks, which revealed the top Twitch streamers earnings from August 2019 to October 2021.
 Alexis was ranked 73 on the list, with a reported payout of $1,065,157.18 during this time period.

 In December 2021, Alexis participated in The Creator Games 3, an influencer tournament created by MrBeast featuring 15 competitors with a grand prize of $1,000,000.